Rooted in Temple, Reaching the World

 Currently, you’re working with USAID in Vietnam as a diplomat, correct?

-Yes, I’ve been with USAID for six years—five in Angola through a State Department/USAID hybrid role, and now in Vietnam with USAID directly as a senior HIV physician.
-I've been here just over a year.
+Yes, I’ve been with USAID for six years—five in Angola through a State Department/USAID hybrid role, and now in Ho Chi Minh City, Vietnam with USAID directly as a senior HIV advisor.
+I've been here a year and a half.

 Amaka visiting the Temple University Japan Campus Kyoto in 2025.